itmooti-codex/memberfeed-eventmx/README.md

 ## Prerequisites

+- Node.js for running tests, linting, and optionally the `http-server` package.
 - A local web server.
 You can use `http-server` from Node.js or Python's built in `http.server` module.
-- Optionally, Node.js if you want to use `http-server`.

 ## Running locally

+1. Run `npm install` to install development dependencies.

-1. Copy `src/credentials.example.js` to `src/credentials.js` and add your actual credentials.
+2. Copy `src/credentials.example.js` to `src/credentials.js` and add your actual credentials.

-2. Start a local web server in the project directory.
+3. Start a local web server in the project directory.
 Examples:

    ```bash
    # Using Node.js (http-server)